If he is a savage (a human),

 Thomas attempted to power his wheelchair through the crowd, but reporters shoved past each other like vultures around fresh carrion.
 The barrage of thoughts blended into a screaming whirlwind of mood-laced nonsense.

 The attention had been tolerable earlier, when the vast majority of people sat beyond his range of telepathy.
 Thomas didn’t mind one or two people within his range.
 Even four or five was okay.
 He was used to living in crowded group homes.

 The nonstop babble gave him a pounding headache.
 He could not lift his underdeveloped arms high enough to shove the microphones away.

 All he dared say was, “Thank you for coming.”
 Otherwise, he might accidentally answer someone’s unspoken thought.

-His caretaker pushed through the crowd.
-“I’m so sorry,” Vy said with an apologetic smile as she pushed past a cameraman.
+His caretaker, Vy, pushed through the crowd.
+“I’m so sorry,” Vy said with an apologetic smile as she squeezed past a cameraman.
 “Sorry.”
 She pulled on her winter coat, whacking a reporter in the process.
 “Whoops!
 Did I hit you?
 I’m really sorry.”

 At six feet tall, Vy could take up a lot of space.
 People tended to forgive her.
 She was a natural redhead, with a sweet-looking beauty because she was in her early twenties.
 Most people correctly guessed that she was single and looking for a relationship.